 Systemic Enzymes Reduce Fibrosis

 As we age, our bodies develop scars both large and small.
 Scar tissue, known as fibrosis, can have many negative effects on the body.
-For one, organs can become less efficient when they get clogged with fibrosis, and in severe cases, the scar tissue can cause terminal conditions like cystic fibrosis.
+For one, organs can become less efficient when they get clogged with fibrosis, and in severe cases, scar tissue can cause terminal conditions like cystic fibrosis

 The bloodstream can also become clogged with what’s known as fibrin, the excess debris created by the natural cell-shedding process.
 While our livers are primarily responsible for clearing out fibrin from the blood vessels, they can become less efficient with age.